 Brooklyn had moved into 1st place in the National League on May 13, 1951 and held on to that lead until the final day of the season.
 That’s when the Giants finally caught them and both teams finished with identical 96-58 records.

-To decide which team would represent the NL in the World Series the two New York teams played a three-game playoff series.
+To decide which team would represent the NL in the World Series the two New York teams played a three-game playoff series, which counted as part of the regular season.
 The first game was played in Brooklyn, the next two at the Giants’ Polo Grounds.

 After splitting the first two playoff games, in game three the Dodgers were leading 4-1 in the bottom of the 9th inning.